We are our DNA!

 But change happens, and when our DNA changes, we call this a mutation.

-Mutations can, therefore, change proteins by altering our coding and non-coding DNA, but usually, their function is preserved, and little difference is seen in our appearance (our unique phenotypes).
+Mutations can change proteins by altering our coding and non-coding DNA, but usually, their function is preserved, and little difference is seen in our appearance (our unique phenotypes).

-But rarely if enough of the DNA is changed, the protein’s shape can be altered so much that it can’t do its job, like an enzyme without a working active site!
+But occasionally, if enough of the DNA is changed, the protein’s shape can be altered so much that it can’t do its job, like an enzyme without a working active site!